Remember Singapore TV Celebrities Fiona Xie, George Young & Hady Mirza?

 This hunky British-Singaporean has also starred in The Pupil, a popular Channel 5 production, and appeared on several magazine covers.

-Inspired by his son’s condition, he made a film about autism entitled Home, which will be screened at the Cannes Short Film Festival 2018.
+He also made a film about autism entitled Home, which will be screened at the Cannes Short Film Festival 2018.

 Most memorable moment: When he posts adorable father-son pictures on Facebook.